metadatacenter/cedar-docker-deploy/README.md

 You will need to mark the certification authority certificate as trustable so that your browser will treat these pre-canned certificates as valid.

-After the above copy, the certification authority certificate will be stored in the followin file:
+After the above copy, the certification authority certificate will be stored in the following file:

      ${CEDAR_HOME}/cedar-docker-deploy/cedar-assets/ca/ca-cedar.crt